Mattel Sales, Earnings Tumble in Fourth Quarter

 Barbie, set to hit theaters on July 21, 2023, represents the first time the Mattel toy has been rendered as a live-action movie.
 The film will be directed by Greta Gerwig (Lady Bird) from a script by Gerwig and Noah Baumbach (Marriage Story, White Noise) and has a sprawling supporting cast that includes Ryan Gosling, America Ferrera, Kate McKinnon, Ariana Greenblatt, Alexandra Shipp, Emma Mackey, Kingsley Ben-Adir, Issa Rae, Michael Cera, Rhea Perlman, Will Ferrell and Nicola Coughlan.

-Stock in Mattel fell by $2.00, or almost 10 percent, to $18.50 as investors reacted to falling profitability for the consumer-facing toy maker.
+Stock in Mattel fell by $2.00, or almost 10 percent, to $18.50 as investors reacted to falling profitability for the consumer-facing toy maker and weaker than expected guidance.

 THR Newsletters